The Dark Side of the Moon

 Why Ocean Tide happens:

-As the Earth rotates along its axis, a part of the Earth comes under the maximum zone of moon's gravity and this causes high ocean tide, As this part moves away high tide recedes and low tide begins.
+As the Earth rotates along its axis, a part of the Earth comes under the maximum zone of moon's gravity and this causes high ocean tide, as this part moves away high tide recedes and low tide begins.
 This happens one a day.

 #####################################################################